tuckerweibell/recipe/src/unreleased.md

 #### New components

+- Added new [EzProvider](/components/ez-provider) component.
+Provider is the container for customizing Recipe applications.
+It defines the application theme that is applied to descendant content.

 #### Enhancements

 - updated internal Media component for visual snapshot testing components at specific breakpoints in order to reduce the payload size of visual regression tests.

 #### Design updates

+- Updated doc-site styles for code-snippets to more closely match live code (playground) examples.

 #### Bug fixes